lukelarsen/postcss-assemble-modal-helper/README.md

 ## Usage

 This plugin doesn't do much on it's own.
 It is part of a [PostCSS] framework called [Assemble].
-This plugin is included in Assemble.
-For usage see [Assemble].
+This plugin is included in [Assemble Modals].
+For usage see [Assemble Modals].